SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 # Button Box Layouts

 Beginning with Release 2.5 it is possible to define Button Box layouts using a structured configuration file.
-A future version will introduce a graphical editor to work on these configurations, but for now you have to create the configuration file using a text editor.
+Below you find a sample definition for information, but no worries, a graphical editor is available to handle this file.

 	[Controls]
 	Switch=2WayToggle;%kButtonBoxImagesDirectory%Photorealistic\Toggle Switch.png;54 x 85